septentrio-gnss/septentrio_gnss_driver/README.md

   **ROSaic INS parameters**

-  The following is a list of ROSaic parameters found in the `config/rover.yaml` file.
+  The following is a list of ROSaic INS parameters found in the `config/rover.yaml` file.
   - `attitude_offset`: Angular offset between two antenna (Main and Aux) and vehicle heading
     - `heading`:The perpendicular axis can be compensated for by adjusting the `heading` parameter
     - `pitch`: Vertical offset can be compensated for by adjusting the `pitch` parameter
   - `imu_orientation`: IMU sensor orientation
     - If orientation is set to `sensor_default` to true, the receiver assumes that the IMU is attached to the vehicle in the nominal orientation, i.e. horizontally, upside up and with the `X axis` marked on the receiver pointing to the front of the vehicle.
 In this case the value of `theta_x`, `theta_y` and `theta_z` under `angles` param should be equal to zero
-    - If orientation is set to `manual` to true, the receiver will use parameters `theta_x`, `theta_y` and `theta_z` under `angles` param to determine the sensor orientation with respect to the vehicle frame.
+    - If orientation is set to `manual: true` , the receiver will use parameters `theta_x`, `theta_y` and `theta_z` under `angles` param to determine the sensor orientation with respect to the vehicle frame.
 Positive angles correspond to a right-handed (clockwise) rotation of the IMU with respect to its nominal orientation.
 The order of the rotations is as follows: `theta_z` first, then `theta_y`, then `theta_x`.
 (The value should be in degrees)
   - `ins_poi_lever_arm`: The lever arm from the IMU reference point to a user-defined point of interest in the vehicle
     - The parameters `poi_x`,`poi_y` and `poi_z` refers to the vehicle reference  frame (The value should be in meter)
     - The reference point of the navigation output in the insnavcart and insnavgeod of ROS /topic is either the main GNSS antenna, or POI.
 By default, POI is colocated with the IMU reference point (lever arm is zero by default)